bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Partly Cloudy
+- Clear
-- 94% humidity
+- 92% humidity
-- 2 mph wind
+- 4 mph wind
-- 72% cloud cover
+- 32% cloud cover
-- 38 AQI 🟩
+- 37 AQI 🟩
-- 0.27 inches of rain expected in the next 72 hours
+- 0.28 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>